 The six fleshy stamen filaments spread widely, curving in slightly, topped by oblong anthers, greenish yellow in the photo.
 The superior ovary is prominent in the flower centre, yellow and tapering to its top where the straight white style ends in a small stigma.

-The seeds of this plant are black (www.pacificbulbsociety.org; iSpot).
+The seeds are black (www.pacificbulbsociety.org; iSpot).